Man Utd buys out BSkyB stake in club's TV channel

-LONDON Premier League football club Manchester United have taken full ownership of their in-house television channel by buying out a minority stake held by pay TV broadcaster BSkyB.
+LONDON Premier League soccer club Manchester United have taken full ownership of their in-house television channel by buying out a minority stake held by pay TV broadcaster BSkyB BSY.L.

-MUTV was set up as a three-way joint venture in 1998 between the club, BSkyB and commercial broadcaster ITV.
+MUTV was set up as a three-way joint venture in 1998 between the club, BSkyB and commercial broadcaster ITV (ITV.L).
 United acquired ITV's stake in 2007 and said the latest deal would allow it control over content and distribution of a channel available in 57 countries.

 Financial terms were not disclosed.
 MUTV employs around 60 people and has offices in central Manchester and facilities at the club's Old Trafford Stadium and training ground.